 NO information may be released about students who have established confidentiality of their records.

 Students may restrict the release of their student information by completing a Confidentiality Request form.
 The Confidentiality Restriction prevents employees of OSU from providing any information, directory or confidential, to anyone who does not have a legitimate educational interest.
-When a confidentiality restriction is in place we can only discuss a student’s record with the student if they are present in person with picture identification.
+When a confidentiality restriction is in place we can only discuss a student’s record with the student if they are present in person with picture identification or via live video chat.
 For students who have a confidentiality restriction in place but are unable to visit the office in person, the student may communicate with OSU offices via their OSU-issued email address (ONID name @ oregonstate.edu).
 Confidentiality does not mean anonymity in classes at OSU.

 Two CORE reports help in identifying if an employee (including student employees) has taken and passed their FERPA training.